dervart/firefox_theme/README.md

 - Sidebery

 ## Usage
-- Set toolkit.legacyUserProfileCustomizations.stylesheets to true.
+- Go to `about:config` in your Firefox and set the value of `toolkit.legacyUserProfileCustomizations.stylesheets` to true.
+- Download userChrome.css from /chrome.
+- Go to `about:profiles` in Firefox and open your Profile Folder by selecting root directory
-- Download userChrome.css from /chrome and add to Firefox user profile folder under /chrome.
+- Add to Firefox user profile folder under /chrome downloaded userChrome.css.

 ## Optional
 - Install Sidebery addon in Firefox from Firefox Addon Store.